 Please make sure an Event mapping is configured in the app (Mapping > Event mapping).
-This allows us to transform the behavioral data MadKudu pulls from your integrations into the right format to build aggregations in the Data Science Studio.
+This allows us to transform the behavioral data MadKudu pulls from your integrations into the right format so that aggregations can be built in the Data Studio.

 Step 1: Create an Aggregation

 - Click on Aggregations in the main navigation bar